backand/angularbknd/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `app/bower_components` - contains the angular framework files

+*-In Windows you need to manually create C:\Users\<user name>\AppData\Roaming\npm folder.*
-*Note that the `bower_components` folder would normally be installed in the root folder but ngback changes this location through the `.bowerrc` file.
+*-Note that the `bower_components` folder would normally be installed in the root folder but ngback changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a webserver.*

 ### Run the Application